-ii.
+- ii.
 Clinical Leadership

+- 1.X Physician

-1.X Physician 2.X Nurse
+- 2.X Nurse

-3. Social Worker 4.
-Other (Please Specify) iii.Community Benefit Department/Team 1.
-Individual (please specify FTE) 2.X Committee (please list members) Dr. John Chessare (CEO), Michael Myers(Executive Director of Finance), Stacey McGreevy (Chief Audit Executive), Susan Martielli (General Counsel), Kimberly Davenport (Community Relations Manager), Joe Hart (Spiritual Support Director) 3.
-Other (Please Specify) c.
+- 3. Social Worker

+- 4. Other (Please Specify)

+- iii.Community Benefit Department/Team

+- 1. Individual (please specify FTE)

+- 2.X Committee (please list members)

+John Chessare (CEO), Michael

+Myers(Executive Director of Finance),

+Stacey McGreevy (Chief Audit Executive),

+Susan Martielli (General Counsel), Kimberly

+Davenport (Community Relations Manager),

+Joe Hart (Spiritual Support Director)

+- 3. Other (Please Specify) - c.
 Is there an internal audit (i.e., an internal review conducted at the hospital) of the Community Benefit report?

-Spreadsheet X Yes No If you answered no to this question, please explain why?
-Narrative X Yes No If you answered no to this question, please explain why? d.
+Spreadsheet X Yes No

+Narrative X Yes No

+d.
 Does the hospital's Board review and approve the FY Community Benefit report that is submitted to the HSCRC?

-Spreadsheet X Yes No If you answered no to this question, please explain why?
+Spreadsheet X Yes No

 Narrative X Yes No

-Narrative X Yes No If you answered no to this question, please explain why?

-- IV.
-HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES This information should come from the implementation strategy developed through the CHNA process. - 1.
-Please use Table III (see attachment) to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
+IV.
+HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES

+This information should come from the implementation strategy developed through the CHNA process.

+1. Please use Table III (see attachment) or, as an alternative, use Table IIIA, to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
 Please be sure these initiatives occurred in the FY in which you are reporting.